combinator-ml/combinator/docs/stacks/bodywork-mlflow.md

 ### Step 1 - Deploy the Pipeline

-To test the deployment using a local workflow-controller streaming the logs to stdout, run,
+To test the deployment using a local workflow-controller that streams logs to stdout, run,

 ```text
 $ bodywork workflow \